shivkurtarkar/churn-prediction/README.md

      - `train_v5_2.py` for hyperparameter tuning.

 ## Instructions For Running application
+1. Download Model form release and add it to `services/churn_prediction/api/models`
+2. update the model path in the api against the variable `MODEL_FILE`
 5. **Run API and Frontend**
    - Navigate to the `/services/churn_prediction` directory:
      - `/api`: Contains the API code.
-Run the API server from here.
+Run the API server from here using `run.sh`.
-     - `/test`: Contains unit testing scripts for the API.
+     - `/test`: Contains unit testing scripts for the API. run with command `pytest` from `/services/churn_prediction` directory
    - Navigate to `/services/frontend`:
      - Run the Streamlit application to interact with the API.
+Run using `run.sh`

 ## Model Usage